 - Other articles you might like

-We have already described the different options of getting to the Kawaguchiko area in our other blog how to get to Kawaguchiko area, this time we will talk about what to do around Kawaguchiko area.
+We have already described the different options for getting to the Kawaguchiko area in our other blog how to get to Kawaguchiko area, this time we will talk about what to do around the Kawaguchiko area.
 Let’s get started on your itinerary!

 For those of you wanting to climb Mount Fuji, this station is a good starting point.
 At the station you will find some restaurants and shops, to gear up properly before you start the journey to the summit.
 We always advise you to climb Mount Fuji during the season and with a guide, read more about these options here.

 ▶ Mt.
 Fuji Pilgrim Hiking (1st to 5th Station)

 The bus from Kawaguchi station to the fifth station will take about 50 minutes one way, and cost you ¥1,570 for a one way ticket or ¥2,300 yen for a round trip.